Every Picture Tells a Story: Rolling Stones #177 of 500 Greatest Albums of All Time

 Producer: Rod Stewart

-Every Picture Tells a Story, Rod Stewart's third studio album, went to number one on both the UK and US charts.
-It ranked third in the Jazz & Pop critics' poll for the best album of 1971.
+Every Picture Tells a Story, Rod Stewart's third studio album, went to number one on the UK and US charts.
+It ranked third in the Jazz & Pop Critics' Poll for the best album in 1971.

 The great triumph of Every Picture Tells a Story lies in its content.